trizen/raku-rosettacode/programming_tasks/F/Fractran.md

 We can weed out all the powers of two into another infinite constant list based on the first list.
 In this case the sequence is limited only by our patience, and a ^C from the terminal.
-The <tt>.msb</tt> method finds the most significant bit of an integer, which conveniently is the base-2 log of the power-of-two in question.
+The `.msb` method finds the most significant bit of an integer, which conveniently is the base-2 log of the power-of-two in question.

 ```perl
 constant FT = 2, &ft ...
 0;